bartuszczak/InvokeApexAsync/README.md

-A simple implementation of a LWC component that can be placed into a Screen Flow for blocking a user while executing an invocable method asynchornouly
+A simple implementation of a LWC component that can be placed into a Screen Flow for blocking a user while executing an invocable method asynchronously